Our Next Baby Dedication is Saturday, June 16, 2018! To participate in this scheduled dedication, please sign up no later than May 20, 2018.

 At what age can a child take part in a dedication service?

-While The Gate Church does not have a set age requirement for child dedication, the average age for a child to be dedicated is four to eight months old, although many parents dedicate children much older than that, often for the following reasons:
+While The Gate Church does not have a set age requirement for child dedication, the average age for a child to be dedicated is two to eight months old, although many parents dedicate children much older than that, often for the following reasons:

 The parent(s) are new believers in Christ and their children were not dedicated when they were infants.